NikolaiT/se-scraper/README.md

 ```

 Furthermore, to avoid loading unnecessary ressources and to speed up
-scraping a great deal, we instruct chrome to not load images and css:
+scraping a great deal, we instruct chrome to not load images and css and media:

 ```js
 await page.setRequestInterception(true);